KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/acknowledgements_prayer_of_gratitude.md

 To my mother, Ulrike,
 my father, Karl,
-and my sister, Sophie Charlotte — you are my first home, my anchor, my heart.
+and my sister, Sophie Charlotte— you are my first home, my anchor, my heart.

-Sophie, you were the first
+Sophie, you were the first to say,
-to say,
 “Write a book.”
-You carried the memory of this work long before it opened within me.
+You carried the memory of this work long before it awakened in me.

-You three were my first temple, my first light.
+You three were my first temple of light.

-You loved me
-when I could not love myself.
-You believed in me
-when I had fallen.
-You held me
-when the path grew dark.
+You loved me when I could not love myself, believed in me when I had fallen, and held me when the path grew dark.

 And beside Sophie:
 Marc Kevin,